Fitness Model Ainsley Rodriguez Nearly Bursts Out Of Her Crop Top

 Fitness model Ainsley Rodriguez has a lot on her plate, with her personal training business, social media profile, and a new mysterious opportunity she teased.
 With all that to keep her busy, it’s no wonder that the brunette stunner indulged in some iced coffee to get some caffeine pumping through her veins.

-In photo posted to Instagram, the Miami native confessed that when she is at home, she generally opts for healthy green juices.
-However, when out with friends, coffee was one of her weaknesses.
+In a photo posted to Instagram, the Miami native confessed that when she is at home, she generally opts for healthy green juices.
+However, she added that when she is out with friends, coffee is one of her weaknesses.
 Her tips for keeping the java as healthy as possible included swapping almond milk for fattening creamers and opting for brown sugar over white.

-That said, Ainsley’s numerous followers, which currently tally at nearly two million, were likely more distracted by her sizzling photo than by her sage advice.
+That said, Ainsley’s numerous followers, which currently tally at nearly 2 million, were likely more distracted by her sizzling photo than by her sage advice.
 In the picture, Ainsley sported a dove grey ripped crop top so small that her cleavage looks dangerously close to spilling out.
 Completing the ensemble was a pair of fashionably faded daisy dukes.
 Ainsley’s hair is styled straight and sleek, and her simple gold necklace offsets her beautifully golden tan.

 The photo was a hit with fans, and it soon won over 36,000 likes and just shy of 900 comments.